zardus/memcurses/README.md

 If I have some time (or someone wants something to do), the current plans are:

 - `Enter`-to-follow pointers
+- /proc/pid/maps view (to switch to other pages)
 - struct view
 - memory/struct saving (to flat file, or to python file)
 - gdb support